72itde/linux-remote-configuration-management/README.md

 ### May 2024: First stable version

-### Juli 2024: Build Packages for Linux distributions
+### Juli 2024: Build Packages for all supported Linux distributions

 ### September 2024: Add a ping/"I'm still alive"-service